sanghaisubham/Election-Board/README.md

 Please Enter your choice
 0
 Exiting from the Menu

-The Winner is : A with total rating as 7.0
+The Winner is : A with total rating as 8.0

+Process finished with exit code 0

 ```